The Canon EOS 5D Mark IV is now rumored to become official in August 2015 and to be capable of recording videos at 4K resolution.

 Canon EOS 5D Mark IV will be able to shoot 4K videos after all

 A lot of rumors regarding the 5D Mark III successor have circled the web.
-A source has previously said that the DSLR will be capable of shooting 4K footage, while a different source has debunked this gossip.
+A source has previously said

 The confusion has come from the fact that the 5D-series has been split into three cameras: 5Ds, 5Ds R, and 5D Mark IV.
 A trusted source is now reporting that the 5DMkIII replacement will definitely record 4K videos.

 Moreover, the Canon EOS 5D Mark IV will also offer many other features aimed at videographers.
 These new features are unknown for now, but they should be revealed slightly before the DSLR’s official announcement, which is said to take place in August.

 A recent rumor has said that the camera will be introduced later in 2015, so it is nice that a narrower timeframe is now available.